p2ppsr/bridgeport-docs/README.md

 ## Inspiration

-This system was inspired by and adapted from the old, apparently "left for dead" Planaria ideas of a pseudonymous online entity known to us *only* as _unwriter.
+This system was inspired by and adapted from the old, apparently "left for dead" Planaria ideas of a pseudonymous online entity known to us only as *_unwriter*.
 Credit is given for publishing the proof of concept under the MIT license.

+No fear of Big Blocks!

 ## Copyright

-The materials in this repository are copyright Peer-to-peer Privacy Systems Research, LLC.
+All materials in this repository are copyright © 2021 Peer-to-peer Privacy Systems Research, LLC.
 All rights reserved.
 Do not re-distribute!